finnito/Science/content/11sci/as90930/8-report-writing.md

   + Dependent (thing you are measuring) on the y-axis
   + __Plot the averages__
   + A title
+    * Describe the aim of the experiment.
+E.g. _"Relationship between Surface Area and Rate of Reaction with Antacid Tablets"_
   + X and Y axis labels + units
   + Data points indicated with crosses
   + A smoooth line of best fit